 Do you have an old refrigerator cooling a few items in your basement or garage?
+Or an old AC window unit trying to keep up with the heat?
 Did you know it may be using up to four times the electricity of a new model?
 With all that leftover energy, you could save up to $150 a year on your electric bill.

-Duquesne Light’s Watt Choices program will pay you $35 to recycle that old, energy-wasting refrigerator or freezer and will haul it away at no charge.
+Duquesne Light’s Watt Choices program will pay you $50 to recycle that old, energy-wasting refrigerator or freezer; add on a room AC unit and/or an old dehumidifier to get an additional rebate.
+Plus we will haul it away at no charge.

 You’ll receive your rebate check within six weeks of pickup.
-Our program partner, ARCA, will break down your old refrigerator and 95 percent of the components will be recycled.
+Our program partner, ARCA, will break down your old appliance and 95 percent of the components will be recycled.

 Reducing your energy use also reduces the need for more power plants as well as the environmental impact of energy generation.